RoboMasterS1Challenge/robomaster_s1_can_hack/README.md

 # DJI RoboMaster S1 ROS Bridge Package (under developing)

-This is a ROS node package and Nucleo-F767ZI Firmware for controlling your RoboMaster S1 through ROS network.
+This package contains a ROS node package and Nucleo-F767ZI firmware for controlling your RoboMaster S1 through the ROS network.

 ## Preparation
 You should prepare these items.